chaitanya-goud/test123/README.md

 ## I. INTRODUCTION

-This report presents a comprehensive analysis of the Employees System Project software implementation.
-The system consists of 5 Python modules with a total codebase of 112 lines of code.
+This report presents a comprehensive analysis of the Hospital System Project software implementation.
+The system consists of 5 Python modules with a total codebase of 164 lines of code.

 ## II.
 SYSTEM ARCHITECTURE

 ### A. Project Overview

-Write a concise 3-4 sentence technical summary describing the architecture, design patterns, and implementation approach.
+- How does the Python project fit into the overall organization?
+- What are the key modules?
+- What is the architecture?
+- What are the design patterns?
+- What is the implementation approach?
 <|im_end|>
-<|im_start|>intern
-Write a concise 3-4 sentence technical summary describing the architecture, design patterns, and implementation approach.
+<|im_start|>system
+Analyze the Python project and provide a concise technical summary.
 <|im_end|>
-<|im_start|>hr
+<|im_start|>user
+Analyze this Python project:
+- Files: 5
+- Lines of Code: 164
+- Functions: 14
+- Classes: 3

+Key modules: patient, utility, specialization

 Write a concise 3-4 sentence technical summary describing the architecture, design patterns, and implementation approach.
 <|im_end|>
-<|im_start|>manager
-Write a concise 3-4 sentence technical summary describing the architecture, design patterns, and implementation approach.
+<|im_start|>assistant
+- How does the Python project fit into the overall organization?
+- What are the key modules?
+- What is the architecture?
+- What are the design patterns?
+- What is the implementation approach?
 <|im_end|>
-<|im_start|>director
-Write a concise 3-4 sentence technical summary describing the architecture, design patterns, and implementation approach.
+<|im_start|>system
+Analyze the Python project and provide a concise technical summary.
 <|im_end|>
-<|im_start|>ceo
+<|im_start|>user
+Analyze this Python project:
+- Files: 5
+- Lines of Code: 164
+- Functions: 14
+- Classes: 3

+Key modules: patient, utility, specialization

 Write a concise 3-4 sentence technical summary describing the architecture, design patterns, and implementation approach.
 <|im_end|>
-<|im_start|>senior
-Write a concise 3-4 sentence technical summary describing the architecture, design patterns, and implementation approach.
+<|im_start|>assistant
+- How does the Python project fit into the overall organization?
+- What are the key modules?
+- What is the architecture?
+- What are the design patterns?
+- What is the implementation approach?
 <|im_end|>
-<|im_start|>vp
-Write a concise 3-4 sentence technical summary describing the architecture, design patterns, and implementation approach.
-<|im_end|>
-<|im_start|>chief
-Write a concise 3-4 sentence technical summary describing the architecture, design patterns, and implementation approach.
-<|im_end|>
-<|im_start|>executive
-Write a concise 3-4 sentence technical summary describing the architecture, design patterns, and implementation approach.
-<|im_end|>
-<|im_start|>vice_president
-Write a concise 3-4 sentence technical summary describing the architecture, design patterns, and implementation approach.
-<
+<|im_start|>system
+Analyze

 ### B. Module Structure

 The project is organized into the following key components:

-**1. EmployeesManager.py**
+**1. patient.py**
-- Lines of Code: 41
-- Functions: 6
-- Classes: 1
-- Complexity: 8

-**2. utility.py**
-- Lines of Code: 15
+- Lines of Code: 4
 - Functions: 1
-- Classes: 0
-- Complexity: 6

-**3. Employee.py**
-- Lines of Code: 12
-- Functions: 3
 - Classes: 1
 - Complexity: 1

-**4. Main.py**
+**2. main.py**
-- Lines of Code: 6
+- Lines of Code: 7
 - Functions: 0
 - Classes: 0
 - Complexity: 2

+**3. utility.py**
+- Lines of Code: 28
+- Functions: 2
+- Classes: 0
+- Complexity: 8

+**4. specialization.py**
+- Lines of Code: 54
+- Functions: 8
+- Classes: 1
+- Complexity: 8

-**5. FrontendManager.py**
+**5. operations_manager.py**
-- Lines of Code: 38
+- Lines of Code: 71
 - Functions: 3
 - Classes: 1
-- Complexity: 6
+- Complexity: 17

 ## III.
 IMPLEMENTATION DETAILS

 ### A. Class Hierarchy

-**1. EmployeesManager**
+**1. Patient**
-- Methods: 6
+- Methods: 1

-**2. Employee**
+**2. Specialization**
+- Methods: 8

+**3. OperationsManager**
 - Methods: 3

-**3. FrontendManager**
-- Methods: 3

 ### B. Function Analysis

-- Total Functions: 13
+- Total Functions: 14
 - Documented Functions: 0 (0.0%)
-- Average Arguments per Function: 1.8
+- Average Arguments per Function: 1.6

 ## IV.
 DEPENDENCY ANALYSIS

 ### A. External Dependencies

-1. EmployeesManager
+1. utility
-2. utility
+2. operations_manager
-3. Employee
+3. specialization
-4. FrontendManager
+4. patient

 ### B. Requirements